Racism

 What This Is.
 Why.
 And Who I Am.

-So, this newsletter is about whiteness.
+This newsletter is about whiteness.
 Privilege.
-Action.
-And Words.
+Responsibility.
+And language.

 Words